Health Promotion Research Center

 • We have developed and piloted a tool (based on our interviews) to assess preferences of older adults with dementia.

-• We are following care preferences of older adults with dementia and their caregivers over a two-year period to:
+• We are following care preferences of older adults with dementia and their caregivers over a one-year period to:

 • Identify differences in preferences between older adults with dementia and their caregivers.